 2. On the selection, choose Properties.

-4. On the Advanced Security settings page, select the Change link found beside the details on Owner of file folder.
+4. On the Advanced Security settings page, select the Change link found beside the details on the Owner of the file folder.

 5. Select Advanced on the next window that pops up.

 6. On the next page following, locate Find Now on the right side of the box and click it.
 A list of users will then appear on the search results box.
 Select the user account you want to give ownership of the folder or file to, and then press OK.

 7. The window will then redirect to the Select User or Group initial page.
 This will indicate the user you selected.
 Click on OK to publish the changes.

 8. On the Advanced Security Settings window pane, tick on the boxes labeled with Replace owner on subcontainers and objects and as well as Replace all child object permissions entries with inheritable permission entries from this object.